Sick of long waiting lists for advocacy? Get help now.

 Right to Safe Escalation

-If concerns are dismissed, ignored, or unresolved, parents may escalate to the Principal, SEIL, Regional Office, or the Department’s Complaints team.
-Escalation is a protected parent right — not a breach of process.
+Families may escalate to the Principal, SEIL, Regional Office, or the Department’s Complaints team when concerns are ignored.
+Escalation is a protected right.